irudik/aem4510/content/home/syllabus.md

 ## Course Info

-**Course Sections:** AEM4510, ECON 3865, AEM 5510
+**Course Sections:** AEM4510, AEM 5510, ECON 3865

 **Professor:** Ivan Rudik (ir229)

-**Class time:** Monday and Wednesday 1:00-2:15 in Warren 175
+**Class time:** Monday and Wednesday 1:00-2:15 and 2:45-4:00 in Warren XYZ

-**Professor office hours:** Wednesday 2:30-3:30 in Warren 462
+**Professor office hours:** Tuesday 1:30-2:30 in Warren 462

 **TA office hours:**

-Name Here (zyx): Monday 2:30-3:30 in Warren B05
+Virginia Callison (vwc28): Monday 2:30-3:30 in Warren B05

-Name Here (zyx): Friday 12:00-1:00 in Warren B05
+Mike Huang (jh2737): Friday 12:00-1:00 in Warren B05

-Name Here (zyx): Tuesday 3:30-4:30 in Warren B05
+Toni Marcheva (asm395): Tuesday 3:30-4:30 in Warren B05

 **Readings:**

 - Markets and the Environment by Keohane and Olmstead is required.
-- [Causal Inference: The Mixtape](https://mixtape.scunning.com/) by Cunningham is required, free, and comes with R code examples in the text.
+- Other readings will be from papers that are linked [here](/lecture-notes/), or freely available through the [library](https://www.library.cornell.edu/) or [Google Scholar](https://scholar.google.com/).
-- Other readings will be from papers that are freely available through the [library](https://www.library.cornell.edu/) or [Google Scholar](https://scholar.google.com/).
+- [Causal Inference: The Mixtape](https://mixtape.scunning.com/) by Cunningham is free and useful if you want more background on the techniques used in the second half of class.

 **Prerequisites:** MATH 1110, AEM 2600 or ECON 3030.
-An econometrics course like AEM 4110, ECON 3200, or ECON 3210 is highly, highly recommended.

 **Course description:** This class will focus on the role of the environment in the theory and practice of economics.
 It will make use of microeconomic analysis at the intermediate level and will incorporate real-world examples.
 It examines market failures, externalities, benefit-cost analysis, non-market valuation techniques, cost-effective policy instruments, and recent applied work on the economics of the environment.